 Chrome’s address bar packs in a lot of features.
 You could do mathematical calculations, check the weather, convert units, and do countless other tasks.
 Most of the users probably might be knowing about all this.
 But one thing that you might not be aware of is the fact that you could also add events to Google Calendar, right from Chrome’s Address bar.
 This definitely saves a lot of time.
 Rather than opening a new tab and doing the needful or trying out the Google Calendar Chrome app, you could now directly add events from the Omnibox itself.
 Let’s see how this could be done.
-Also, check out 10 Google Chrome Keyboard Shortcuts Every User Should Know.
+Also, check out these 10 Google Chrome keyboard shortcuts.

 Add Events to Calendar via Chrome